 While it’s true that woodscrews are a strong, practical and economical way to join pieces of wood for furniture, they usually fall short when it comes to good looks.
-That’s why it’s standard practice to hide them in projects.
-But success involves more than meets the eye, especially since new options for hiding screws are now available.
+That’s why it’s standard practice to hide wood screws used in furniture and woodworking projects you care about.
+But success involves more than meets the eye, especially since new options for hiding screw heads are now available.

 For the best camouflage job possible, you can’t beat plugs made from the very same boards you’re building your project from.
 This is where a tapered wooden plug cutter really shines.
 The best is a patented Canadian version produced by Lee Valley Tools for use in a drill press.
 I’ve never seen any kind of tapered wooden plug cutter that works as well as this one.
 You can see my tapered cutter during a work session in my drill press, below.

 Next time you get ready to install some plug-covered screws, make your mistakes on scrap wood.
 Drill test holes and try a few tapered plugs.
 This is the only way to know for sure if you’re boring exactly the right size hole for the particular plugs you’re using.
 Ideally, the plugs should get nice and snug as you tap them flush with the surrounding surface.
 Tighter than this is okay (just pare off or sand off the excess wood later), but looser is a problem.
 If you’re having trouble boring ideal holes for the plugs you have on hand, here’s a tip.